-Christie will deliver his State of the State message to the Legislature at its opening session, followed approximately six weeks later by submission of his administration's 2016 fiscal year budget.
+Christie will deliver his State of the State message to the Legislature at its opening session, followed about six weeks later by the submission of his administration's 2016 fiscal year budget.

-Key elements in both will be acknowledgement of the looming collapse of the Transportation Trust Fund and the crisis created by an \$80 billion unfunded liability in the pension system.
+Key elements in both will be acknowledgment of the looming collapse of the Transportation Trust Fund and the crisis created by an \$80 billion unfunded liability in the pension system.

 It's a near given that rescuing the trust fund will involve a tax increase in some form.
 In an election year, legislators react to discussions of tax increases like Dracula to the crucifix.
-While Christie has moderated his anti-tax posture, it remains a heavy lift for those whose names will appear on the November ballot.

-An early consensus has emerged to include a gasoline tax increase in a comprehensive reform package, including revisions in other taxes, such as estate, inheritance, or real estate transfer levies.
+An early consensus has emerged to include a gasoline tax increase in a comprehensive reform package, including revisions in other taxes, such as estate, inheritance or real estate transfer levies.